 In this article we will put forward four relatively simple examples of structures as a starting point – direct, indirect, multi-level indirect and circular – however, it should be noted that large organisations, particularly ones set up with the specific intention of disguising the UBO, will comprise all of these structures and more.

-Below we have provided some examples of how each type of structure may look.
+Below are some examples of how each type of structure may look.
 Let’s start with the simplest – direct ownership.

 But suppose Company A is registered in Singapore and Company B is registered in China.
 A simple company search in Singapore will not immediately determine the UBO.
 Uncovering the UBO becomes that much more complicated.
-It’s important to note also that Person 1 may not be the only UBO of Company B. More information is needed.
+It’s important to note also that Person 1 may not be the only UBO of Company B. More information is needed to unwrap the complex share structure.

 Multi-level indirect ownership is when things really start getting murky.

-The diagram below is only three levels for simplicity but imagine it expanded out to as many as ten or more levels, with a combination of company holdings, trusts and partnerships forming part of the structure.
+The diagram below is only three levels for simplicity.
+However, imagine it expanded to as many as ten or more levels, with a combination of company holdings, trusts and partnerships forming part of the structure.

 Determining who the UBO is in these larger scenarios is where it starts to really take time, especially where the structure spans multiple countries and different languages.